<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=304391163577334&amp;ev=PageView&amp;noscript=1">

 How Does UV Pool Sanitation Work?

-Most pools with this system also use chlorine (just so the rest of the pool stays clean), but even then, they use much less than swimming pools that rely on chemicals alone.
+Most pools with this system also use chlorine (just so the rest of the pool stays sanitized), but even then, they use much less than swimming pools that rely on chlorine alone.

 But…is it safe?
 You ask.
 The UV light doesn’t leave the graphite chamber, which makes this a secure and safe way to clean your pool.
 In other words, you’re not going to be exposed to the light.
 Almost the entire process takes place within the system itself, and as an added bonus, it doesn’t need much maintenance.